|Expert links:||Stemmed||Odd Pores||Soft|

 If your odd pored mushroom is soft (easily torn or gelatinous) look for it under that group instead.
 This section is for mushrooms with the consistency of wood or leather.

 Schizophyllum commune - "split gill", in the Agaricales but evolved to be tough instead of the other way around.
 Each gill is split in half lengthwise. <5cm.
 Very thin and leathery.

 Gloeophyllum sepiarium - red or orange brown hairy cap.
-Distant gills. <10cm.
+Distant gills. <10cm, may be on timber.
 In the Gloeophyllales.